SilkRose/Pony/stories/shower-coffee/shower-coffee.md

 Twilight says, "Yes, shower coffee, you've all had shower coffee, right?"

-All five other ponies shook their head.
+All five other ponies shake their head.

-Rarity asked, "What is shower coffee?"
+Rarity asks, "What is shower coffee?"

 Twilight answers, "It's coffee you drink in the shower."

-Everypony seemed to have a problem with this.
+Everypony seems to have a problem with this.

 Applejack says, "That doesn't seem very practical."